shanesveller/shanesveller-dot-com/content/blog/kubernetes-native-phoenix-apps-part-2.md

 ### Other Configuration and Secrets {#other-configuration-and-secrets}

-Here's one of the first instances where I'm going to genuinely cut come corners and gloss over a little bit, because there's not as much educational value in the Docker-Compose way of doing this.
+Here's one of the first instances where I'm going to genuinely cut some corners and gloss over a little bit, because there's not as much educational value in the Docker-Compose way of doing this.
 Some of it won't survive intact into the Kubernetes-based implementation.
 Additionally,